Merchant Cash Advance: A Complete Guide

 You can fall into a debt-cycle.
 The speed of funding and easy approval of MCAs can trap you in a debt cycle if you’re not careful – especially if you don’t qualify for other types of financing.
 The extremely high cost and frequency of repayments for the first MCA could cause cash flow problems, leading to a borrower needing to take out another advance shortly after they borrowed the first MCA.
 A daily payment of hundreds or thousands of dollars, for example, could put a strain on your cash flow and put you at risk of default.

-There’s no federal oversight.
-Because MCAs are not structured as loans, but as commercial transactions the industry isn’t subject to federal regulation.
+There’s not a lot of federal oversight.
+Because MCAs are not structured as loans, but as commercial transactions, the industry isn’t subject to federal regulation.
 They aren’t considered banking transactions so they’re regulated by each state’s Uniform Commercial Code in each state.
-Due to the lack of regulation, you could find yourself locked into difficult to impossible repayment terms.

 Contracts can be confusing.
 Even if you take the time to read the contract, they’re often loaded with unfamiliar terms (which we define below).
 MCA providers do not provide APRs, so it’s impossible to compare them with other financing products.
 The lender may also require signing a legal document called a confession of judgment as part of the advance paperwork.
 If the company takes you to court, signing that confession of judgement forfeited your right to defend yourself